Course Outline

 -

-Practice: Reflection exercise — participants list three potential personal benefits from a current work-related change.
+Practice: Reflection exercise — participants list three potential personal benefits from a current change they are facing at work.

 Action Planning and Wrap-Up for Government